 - We provide a detailed QA report to our clients and are open to refining the dataset.

-Don’t stop at understanding the annotation process, but go a step further by requesting a proof of concept (PoC) from the vendor.
+And don’t just stop at understanding the annotation process, but go a step further by requesting a proof of concept (PoC) from the vendor.
 In fact, we strongly recommend this move as it gives you stronger confidence in the vendor’s annotation quality.
-If the vendor can’t produce quality annotations from a small sample, chances are it won’t be able to in the actual project.

-Workforce Setup (Outsourcing vs. In-House)
+#2 Workforce Setup (Outsourcing vs. In-House)

 On the other hand, data annotation companies with an in-house labeling team can better adapt to changing project requirements.
 Such companies also have tighter control over who they hire as annotators, as well as the training that labelers undergo.